git-andrewjlim/fend-nano-degree-memory-game/README.md

 3. Unzip the files on your computer
 4. Open the index.html file within an Internet browser

-Alternatively, if you have GitHub install
+Alternatively, if you have GitHub installed
 1. Click on the 'Clone or download' button.
 2. Copy the github .git URL file (e.g. https://github.com/git-andrewjlim/fend-nanodegree-memory-game.git)
 2. Navigate to your GitHub repository location on your computer